raspberrypilearning/sorting-hat-lesson/lesson-1/worksheet.md

 Now save and run your code.
 This time the program will wait for the button to be pressed before it calls the function.

 ![](images/sorting-hat-code.png)

+## What next?

+- Try recording your own sounds!
+- What else could you use the same code for?
+- Can you do the same project with less code?
+How could it be more efficient?
+- Can you do the same project without a Pibrella?
+Try using a button and a breadboard!